Mayukhdeb/blog/content/post/2020-05-17-GSOC_post_may_17.md

  {{< figure src="/post/images/may_17/segmented.png" width="60%">}}

-Here's a GIF to visualise the tracking in the live feed.
+Here's a GIF to visualise the tracking on the live feed.

  {{< figure src="/post/images/may_17/tracking.gif" width="80%">}}